Compare the best current accounts in Ireland

 If you get a credit card, you’ll be given a credit limit based on your credit score, which will allow you to make large purchases, such as a holiday, and spread the cost.

-Can I switch your bank if I'm overdrawn?
+Can I switch my bank if I'm overdrawn?

 It depends on your bank or provider.
 Some request you pay it off before switching and others will take on your overdraft subject to your credit rating.